jpmorganchase/modular/docs/configuration.md

 **Default**: `[]` - No packages

 Packages that should be bundled and not fetched from a CDN.
-Avoid using this unless absolutely necessary.
+We recommend allowing all packages to be handled by the CDN, except for particular cases where they would not work correctly.
+See [known-limitations](./esm-views/known-limitations.md).
 Defaults to none.
 Only applies to ESM Views.

 ### **externalAllowList**